Medsaad/oraios-queries/README.md

     - `paginate(perPage, currentPage)`: paginate through your results by passing rows per page and your current page.
     - `chunk(count, callback)`: instead of returning all elements in one chunk, you can process them in pieces using this method.
 You can pass the amount per chunk and the callback function to specify what you want to do for each chunk.

 ## Advanced Example

-    adding conditions using AND & OR with grouping:
+Adding conditions using AND & OR with grouping:
 ```javascript
 let post = new Post();
 let postResults = post.select(['created_at::date', 'count(*) as posts'])